 The new library combines various components, the best known of which were the library departments of the British Museum, then one of the largest libraries in the world.
 Lenin had been impressed.
 It held, he said, a more comprehensive collection of Russian books than the libraries of Moscow and St Petersburg.
 Other famous visitors to the reading room included Marx, Charles Dickens, George Bernard Shaw and Virginia Woolf.

-As is so often de rigeur with projects of such vast scale, the St Pancras building became mired in delays and spiraling costs, but was finally opened by the Queen in June 1998.
+As is so often de rigueur with projects of such vast scale, the St Pancras building became mired in delays and spiralling costs, but was finally opened by the Queen in June 1998.

 Literacy & Power: Inextricably Linked

 In today's world of home printing where anyone with a printer could print their own books, it is hard to imagine the efforts once made to prevent people from reading.
 In twelfth and thirteenth century England, you could earn the right to be tried in an ecclesiastical court (and thus avoid hanging) if you could read Psalm 51 â€“ or if you were smart enough to learn it by heart and fool the clergy.

 During the Reformation, the translation of the Bible into the vernacular so that ordinary people could read it was hotly (and often bloodily) contested.
 By the end of the sixteenth century, unsupervised reading was considered subversive by the secular and theocratic authorities.
 From the early sixteenth century onwards it was viewed as especially dangerous for women to read fiction.

 In the Civil War era in the United States, knowledge was considered dangerous and white citizens in many areas imposed a ban on teaching slaves to read or write.
 In the years following the Civil War, only those who could read and write could vote, effectively fencing out many African Americans.